There are various postgraduate research qualifications that BU awards:

 A PhD by Thesis is distinguished by delivering an independent and original contribution to knowledge on a given subject.
 It involves an advanced and complex project that results in a written thesis being presented and defended by viva voce.
 It takes a minimum of three years to complete a PhD.

 A PhD by Publication is slightly different in that it is awarded based on publications or other practical elements, as well as an accompanying synthesis.
 Through this synthesis, you need to demonstrate a critical investigation, provide an original contribution to knowledge and show an understanding of appropriate research methodology for your chosen field.
 As with a PhD by Thesis, you must present and defend your thesis by viva voce.
-Normally, a PhD by Publication is only available to members of staff.
+A PhD by Publication is only available to members of staff.

 A Doctor of Education Creative & Media is a part-time course to support teachers, lecturers, media professionals, trainers and other educational professionals working in creative/ media/ technology related areas, to conduct doctoral research into their own professional practice in education.